 (1) In this section —

-“lawyer” means a person who is admitted and entitled to practise as a barrister and solicitor of the Supreme Court.
+lawyer means a person who is admitted and entitled to practise as a barrister and solicitor of the Supreme Court.

 (2) If, in protection proceedings, it appears to the Court that the child ought to have separate legal representation, the Court may order that the child be separately represented by a lawyer.